computationalcognitivescience/lovelace/content/_part_i/foundations.md

 Guest, O., & Martin, A. E. (2020).
 How computational modeling can force theory building in psychological science. *Perspectives on Psychological Science* [preprint](https://doi.org/10.31234/osf.io/rybh9)

-[Excerpt (pp. 69-73)](http://ling.umd.edu/~ellenlau/courses/ling646/Marr_1982.pdf) from: Marr, D. (1982). *Vision: A computational investigation into the human representation and processing of visual information.* New York.
+Pages 69-73 from: Marr, D. (1982). *Vision: A computational investigation into the human representation and processing of visual information.* New York.

 van Rooij, I., & Baggio, G. (2020).
 Theory before the test: How to build high-verisimilitude explanatory theories in psychological science. *Perspectives on Psychological Science* [preprint](https://psyarxiv.com/7qbpr/)